aldelaro5/Bug-Fables-Internal-Docs/Entities/EntityControl/EntityControl Methods.md

 ## Unity Events

 This component implements `Start`, `OnEable` `Update`, `LateUpdate`, `FixedUpdate`, `OnTriggerStay` and `OnTriggerExit`.
-You can lean more about them in [EntityControl Creation > Entity startup](EntityControl%20Creation.md#entity-startup), [Update](Update%20process/Unity%20events/Update.md), [LateUpdate](Update%20process/Unity%20events/LateUpdate.md), [FixedUpdate](Update%20process/Unity%20events/FixedUpdate.md), [OnTriggerStay](Update%20process/Unity%20events/OnTriggerStay.md) and [OnTriggerExit](Update%20process/Unity%20events/OnTriggerExit.md).
-Notably, `Start`, `OnEnable` and the 3 updates one are an integral part of the startup and update process of the entity.
+You can lean more about them in [Start](Start.md), [Update](Update%20process/Unity%20events/Update.md), [LateUpdate](Update%20process/Unity%20events/LateUpdate.md), [FixedUpdate](Update%20process/Unity%20events/FixedUpdate.md), [OnTriggerStay](Update%20process/Unity%20events/OnTriggerStay.md) and [OnTriggerExit](Update%20process/Unity%20events/OnTriggerExit.md).
+Notably, `Start`, `OnEnable` and the 3 updates ones are an integral part of the startup and update process of the entity.

 ## Creation

 These methods are the gateway to initialise entities.
-As such, they are static and returns an [EntityControl Creation](EntityControl%20Creation.md) except for items which gives an [NPCControl](../NPCControl/NPCControl.md).
+As such, they are static and returns an EntityControl except for items which gives an [NPCControl](../NPCControl/NPCControl.md).
 No matter the context to create the entity, it has to go through one of these

 ### CreateNewEntity

-These overloads are fully documented at [EntityControl Creation > Creating an entity](EntityControl%20Creation.md#creating-an-entity)
+These overloads are fully documented at [EntityControl Creation > Creating an entity](EntityControl%20Creation.md)

 ````cs
 public static EntityControl CreateNewEntity(string name)